Guide

 Ask an Expert

-Digital Footprinting for Fraud: Key Takeaways
+Digital Footprinting Analysis and Monitoring: Key Takeaways

 SEON’s research has shown that fraudsters are relatively lazy, settling for throwaway email addresses and disposable phone numbers with virtually no related online presence.
 This means that digital footprinting can be effective in helping spot and block fraudsters.
 As digital footprinting is frictionless for customers, businesses can do so efficiently.